khnguyen88/greenthumb-01/README.md

 # Resource References

-Useful resouces for others who want to try their hands at creating their own arduino projects
+Helpful resources for others who want to try their hands at creating their Arduino projects

 <!-- MICROCONTROLLERS SECTION -->